LineMeldgaardMadsen/HGInv_tutorial/docs/source/index.rst

-Tutorial on coupled hydrogeophysical inversion
+Coupled hydrogeophysical inversion
 ===================================

-In this tutorial, you will be guided through a selection of Python notebooks that can be used for coupled hydrogeophysical inversion.
+In this tutorial, you will be guided through a selection of Python Notebooks that can be used for coupled hydrogeophysical inversion.
 The aim of the hydrogeophysical inversion is to calibrate the hydraulic conductivity of a hydrological model using geophysical data.

-The notebooks combines different geophysical and hydrological modelling softwares in an Monte Carlo Markov Chain optimization to calibrate the hydraulic conductivity of the hydrological model.
-The Notebooks are put togeather in a flexible way allowing the used of different geophysical data type and different hydrological modeles, so the framework can be adapted to any hydrolgeophysical problem.
+The notebooks combines different geophysical and hydrological modelling softwares in an Monte Carlo Markov Chain optimization to calibrate the hydraulic conductivity of a hydrological model.
+The Notebooks are put togeather in a flexible way allowing the use of different geophysical data type and different hydrological modeles, so the framework can be adapted to any hydrolgeophysical problem.

 The following geophysical data types are implemented: